 If you're worried about your information falling into the wrong hands, you have the ability to delete your profile after your trip.

 It's also important to note that not every airport has Mobile Passport Control lines.
-Here are the cities that do: Atlanta, Baltimore, Boston, Chicago, Dallas, Denver, Fort Lauderdale, Houston, Houston Hobby, Miami, Los Angeles, Minneapolis, New York JFK, Newark, Orlando, Phoenix, Raleigh Durham, Sacramento, San Diego, San Francisco, San Jose, Seattle, Tampa and Washington Dulles.
+Here are the cities that do: Atlanta, Baltimore, Boston, Chicago, Dallas, Denver, Fort Lauderdale, Houston, Houston Hobby, Los Angeles, Miami, Miami Seaport, Minneapolis, New York JFK, Newark, Orlando, Palm Beach, Phoenix, Pittsburgh, Port Everglades, Portland, Raleigh Durham, Sacramento, San Diego, San Francisco, San Jose, Seattle, Tampa and Washington Dulles.